apache/apisix/docs/en/latest/installation-guide.md

    apisix start -c <path to config file>
    ```

 APISIX will use the configurations added in this configuration file and will fall back to the default configuration if anything is not configured.
+The default configurations can be found in `apisix/cli/config.lua` and should not be modified.

 For example, to configure the default listening port to be `8000` without changing other configurations, your configuration file could look like this: